Charlotte Coliseum: Notable events

-The arena was also used for college basketball events.
+The arena was also used for large-scale college basketball events in order to compete with the Piedmont Triad and Research Triangle areas of the state which are the heart of the state's college basketball culture.
 The Coliseum hosted the 1994 Men's Final Four and the 1996 Women's Final Four (both jointly hosted by Davidson College and UNC Charlotte), in addition to NCAA tournament regionals, sub-regionals, eight ACC men's basketball tournaments and the 1989 Sun Belt Conference men's basketball tournament.

 It also hosted the 1991 NBA All-Star Game.
-It was also the site of WWE Unforgiven 1999 and Judgment Day 2003.
+It was also the site of WWE's Unforgiven 1999 and Judgment Day 2003.

 In addition to the many sporting events hosted at the Coliseum, it hosted large concerts.
 The first concert was not long after the grand opening and featured Frank Sinatra.
-Another blue eyed-crooner, Rick "The Big Bopper" Sammons, was the final performer to entertain in the coliseum.
+Another blue-eyed crooner, Rick "The Big Bopper" Sammons, was the final performer to entertain in the Coliseum.

 In film

 The Coliseum was home to filming of the movie Eddie in 1996, and was the Tech Dome, home of the fictitious Tech University in the 1998 film He Got Game.
-It was also featured in 2002's Juwanna Mann.
+It was the venue for the 2000 stand-up comedy film The Original Kings of Comedy; it was also featured in 2002's Juwanna Mann.